 Thermal-Radar BEV Occupancy for Fireground Robotics

-Thermal-radar occupancy prediction for degraded visibility, improving mIoU by 40 percen in perception-degraded scenes while running as a 1 Hz prototype on an RTX 2080 Ti.
+Thermal-radar occupancy prediction for degraded visibility, achieving about 40 mIoU in perception-degraded scenes while running as a 1 Hz prototype on an RTX 2080 Ti.

 Overview

-Thermal-radar occupancy prediction for degraded visibility, improving mIoU by 40 percen in perception-degraded scenes while running as a 1 Hz prototype on an RTX 2080 Ti.
+Thermal-radar occupancy prediction for degraded visibility, achieving about 40 mIoU in perception-degraded scenes while running as a 1 Hz prototype on an RTX 2080 Ti.

 Details